icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 Unfortunately, we may never know the accuracy of the method, as there was not an independent measurement of the drop size distribution.
-Figure 23 frankly does not look like a natural or artificially produced drop size sprectum that I have seen (they usually have an "S" shape, not a steep slope at one end), but perhaps the nozzles used in the test produced that size characteristic.
+Figure 23 frankly does not look like a natural or artificially produced drop size sprectrum that I have seen (they usually have an "S" shape, not a steep slope at one end), but perhaps the nozzles used in the test produced that size characteristic.
+I think that it is more likely that the aspirating device used to measure LWC was not very accurate, resulting in an artificially high left end point.

 I think that here NACA-TN-3338 missed an opportunity.
 The oiled-slide measurement technique was studied in detail by Langmuir [^],